Jabster28/flatman-haveno-test/instructions.md

-yo this is my sample haveno build thing if you're making your own haveno instance please edit the relevant files like so:
+yo this is my sample haveno build thing if you're making your own haveno instance you might wanna edit the relevant files like so:
-TODO: command block of using sed to replace the app id with YOUR_ID_HERE and the http url with theirs
+TODO: command block of using sed to replace exchange.haveno.Haveno with YOUR_ID_HERE and the `http://localhost:8080` with their url

 - move config file
 - complete all todos